 Start with a clean slate

-One of my favorite motherhood bloggers, Lynzy over at Lynzy & Co, recently posted a 30 Day Decluttering Challenge that I love!
-It’s perfect for mom’s because there’s a whole chunk of days just dedicated to decluttering your children’s stuff.
+One of my favorite motherhood bloggers, Lynzy over at Lynzy & Co, recently posted a 30-Day Decluttering Challenge that I love.
+It’s perfect for moms because there’s a whole chunk of days just dedicated to decluttering your children’s stuff.
 She even included a free printable checklist that you can use to keep track of your progress.
-If you need to start decluttering your home from the ground up than I would definitely go check that out.
+If you need to start decluttering your home from the ground up then I would definitely go check that out.